daleao/sdv/Shared/README.md

-Common C# classes and extensions for other mods.
+Shared C# classes and extensions for other mods.